KanzuXHorizon/Fca-Horizon-Remastered/README.md

 [![Socket Badge](https://socket.dev/api/badge/npm/package/fca-horizon-remastered)](https://socket.dev/npm/package/fca-horizon-remastered)

-# The following are not allowed here and little note:
+# The following are not allowed here and a little note:

 - Name: "Cao Chung Đạt"
 - Changing sources, editing credits, and copying commits from this repository to create a similar one is not allowed.